 Operations -- J. RANDALL GEERING, Director

-Science, School of -- CHUCK YEUNG, Interim Director
+Science, School of -- MARTIN G. KOCIOLEK, Interim Director

-Student Affairs -- KENNETH P. MILLER, Senior Director of Student Affairs
+Student Affairs -- KENNETH P. MILLER, Senior Director of Campus Planning and Student Affairs

 SAM AND IRENE BLACK SCHOOL OF BUSINESS 1

-The Sam and Irene Black School of Business is an academic unit dedicated to high-quality teaching, research, and outreach.
-The school offers nine Bachelor of Science degree programs: Accounting; Business, Liberal Arts, and Science; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management; Management Information Systems; and Marketing.
+The Sam and Irene Black School of Business offers Bachelor of Science degree programs in Accounting; Business Economics; Finance; Interdisciplinary Business with Engineering Studies; International Business; Management Information Systems; Marketing; and Project and Supply Chain Management.
 The school also offers a four-year Bachelor of Arts degree in Economics and an associate degree in General Business.
-At the graduate level, a Master's in Business Administration (MBA), a Master’s in Professional Accounting (MPAcc), and a Master's in Project Management (MPM) are offered.
-Minors are available in Accounting, Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.
+At the graduate level, a Master’s in Business Administration (MBA), a Master’s in Professional Accounting (MPAcc), and a Master’s in Project Management (MPM) are offered.
+Minors are available in Accounting, Applied Economics, Finance, Management, Management Information Systems, Marketing, Operations and Supply Chain Management, and Technical Sales.

-For more information, visit the school Web site at http://erie.psu.edu/academic/business/index.htm.
+For more information, visit the school website at http://behrend.psu.edu/business

 SCHOOL OF ENGINEERING

-The school offers eight Bachelor of Science degree programs: Computer Engineering,1 Computer Science, Electrical Engineering,1 Electrical and Computer Engineering Technology,2 Mechanical Engineering,1 Mechanical Engineering Technology,2 Plastics Engineering Technology,2 and Software Engineering.
+The School of Engineering offers Bachelor of Science degree programs in Computer Engineering,1 Computer Science, Electrical Engineering,1 Electrical and Computer Engineering Technology,2 Industrial Engineering, Mechanical Engineering,1 Mechanical Engineering Technology,2 Plastics Engineering Technology,2 and Software Engineering.
 In addition, associate degree programs are offered in Electrical Engineering Technology2 and Mechanical Engineering Technology.2 Minors are available in Computer Engineering, Computer Science, and Game Development.

-For more information, visit the school Web site at http://www.erie.psu.edu/academic/engineering/index.htm.
+For more information, visit the school website at http://behrend.psu.edu/engineering

 1Accredited by the Engineering Accreditation Commission of the Accreditation Board of Engineering and Engineering Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202; 410-347-7700.